Nico – 8 Month-Old Rottweiler

 Diagnosis in dogs is based on finding appropriate clinical signs (collapse or even falling asleep due to excitement).
 The source is often food but may include other sources of excitement.
 It is important to differentiate narcolepsy/cataplexy from other diseases that may cause collapse such as seizures, syncope, myasthenia gravis, myotonia or other diseases.

 Treatment involves medications.
-Nico was treated with imipramine, a tricyclic antidepressant that acts via blocking cellular norepinephrine and serotonin reuptake in the CNS.
+Nico was treated with imipramine, a tricyclic antidepressant that acts via blocking cellular norepinephrine and serotonin reuptake in the central nervous system (CNS).

 Here is a video of Nico after treatment on the day of discharge.